massgov/openmass/README.md

 ### Xdebug

 If you know where a problem is happening in your code, Xdebug is a useful tool that allows you set breakpoints to trace the problem back.
 See [.env.example](../.env.example) for setup instructions.

-### Windows troubleshooting

-- All host machine command line steps should be done from an elevated (admin) prompt.
-- Make sure that you have run `git config --local core.symlinks true` to enable symlinks when you check out the repository.
-- If the symlinks from the theme to the Pattern Lab assets are not working after running composer, delete the non-working symlinks and `git checkout` again.
-- You will find it helpful to copy `docroot/.gitattributes` to the root of the project. [@todo - add this to the automation]